tdubose/emotional-labor-assessment/README.md

 	* Do I lend support in difficult times?
 Examples:
 		* Sending soup to the bereaved
 		* Listening to someone vent
+	* Do I make an effort to keep up with changes to other people’s names, pronouns, relationships, jobs, etc., and apologize sincerely when I forget or get something wrong?
+	* If I’m ill, do I take care to keep from infecting others, especially those with compromised immune systems?

 # Partnered Life #

 * Do I communicate well with my partner?